pinojs/pino/docs/help.md

 <a id="level-string"></a>
 ## Log levels as labels instead of numbers
 Pino log lines are meant to be parseable.
-Thus, Pino's default mode of opertaion is to print the level value instead of the string name.
+Thus, Pino's default mode of operation is to print the level value instead of the string name.
 However, while it is possible to set the `useLevelLabels` option, we recommend using one of these options instead if you are able: